-- (2) The employee's starting salary.
-Starting salary offers for exempt positions shall be figured for a specified period, such as a two (2) week periodannual salary.
-Starting salary offers for non-exempt positions shall be figured at an hourly wage. - (3) The employee's job title. - (4) The employee's supervisor. - (5) Any relocation commitments, if applicable. - (6) South Ogden City's at-will employment policy. - (7) The employee's starting date. - (8)(6) The length of the employee's introductory period. - (9)(7) Notice that employment is contingent upon passing a background examination, drug tests, medical/physical examinations, etc. - Job Rejection Letters.
-Within five (5) working days after the job offer has been accepted, non-selected job applicants may be notified.
-Director Assistant City Manager may send a Job Rejection Letter to each job applicant not selected for a job opening. - Medical Examinations.
+- (1) A clear statement of the job description. - (2) The employee's starting salary.
+Starting salary offers for exempt positions shall be figured for annual salary.
+Starting salary offers for non-exempt positions shall be figured at an hourly wage.

+- (3) The employee's job title. - (4) The employee's supervisor. - (5) Any relocation commitments, if applicable. - (6) The length of the employee's introductory period. - (7) Notice that employment is contingent upon passing a background examination, drug tests, medical/physical examinations, etc. - A. Medical Examinations.
 Once South Ogden City has extended a conditional job offer to the job applicant, a medical interview or examination may be conducted by a health professional chosen by South Ogden City to determine a job applicant's ability to fulfill essential job related requirements.
-Only the Director of Administrative Services Assistant City Manager may authorize such interviews or physical examinations.
+Only the Assistant City Manager may authorize such interviews or physical examinations.
 All costs for required medical interviews or physical examinations will be borne by South Ogden City.
-The prospective employee must sign a written release of this information to South Ogden City. - Reinstatements.
-Employees reinstated into South Ogden City may maintain their C.B. original anniversary date for seniority and for those benefit programs governed by the anniversary date.
+The prospective employee must sign a written release of this information to South Ogden City. - B. Reinstatements.
+Employees reinstated into South Ogden City may maintain their original anniversary date for seniority and for those benefit programs governed by the anniversary date.
 The policy will be as follows: - (1) Layoffs.
-Employees who terminate because of reduction in work force will maintain

-South Ogden City | Amendment 002 December 15, JuneFebruary 15, 20220 2015 Amendment 002 their original anniversary date for seniority if they are re-employed by South Ogden City within one (1) year after date of termination.
+Employees who terminate because of reduction in work force will maintain their original anniversary date for seniority if they are re-employed by South Ogden City within one (1) year after date of termination. - (2) Voluntary resignations.
+Employees who voluntarily terminate their employment with South Ogden City will maintain their original anniversary date, subject to City Manager approval, if they are re-employed by South Ogden City within six months after date of termination.
+The City Manager must approve all reinstatements.